Updated: 7th Aug 2017

 Portable Libraries (.NET Standard or Profile Based) are the preferred method by every Xamarin developer I have met or spoke to about it online, or I quickly convince them otherwise.
 Shared Projects have their use but its limited and normally for backward compatibility reasons, small apps or prototyping.

-If you develop in a PCL, you know that the code you are developing is cross-platform.
+If you develop in a SCL, you know that the code you are developing is cross-platform.
 It forces you to ensure everything you write is cross-platform and increases test-ability.
-To me, shared projects open you to developing code or business logic, heavily mixed in with platform specific code.
+To me, shared projects open you to developing code or business logic, heavily mixed in with platform specific code, which only leads to maintenance issues.